-Drug and Alcohol Abuse Trends in Johnson City, Tennessee
+Drug And Alcohol Addiction In Johnson City, Tennessee

-Along the Appalachian Mountain range on the eastern edge of Tennessee, Johnson City is home to approximately 66,027.
+Along the Appalachian Mountain range on the eastern edge of Tennessee, Johnson City is home to approximately 66,027 residents.
 The city crosses three counties – Washington, Carter, and Sullivan.
 Previously, Johnson City had defined itself by robust cleanup, recycle, and conservation initiatives to brand itself “Tennessee’s Green City.”
-However, following the onset of the opioid epidemic, prescription opioid and overdose rates rose steeply in the state.
-East Tennessee counties quickly became known as ground zero in the region for opioid addiction and heroin abuse.
+However, following the onset of the Opioid Epidemic, prescription Opioid and overdose rates rose steeply in the state.
+East Tennessee counties quickly became known as ground zero in the region for Opioid addiction and Heroin abuse.

-Additionally, one of the tragic consequences of high rates of opioid abuse (including heroin) in Johnson City is the high rate of newborns suffering from the effects of opioid withdrawal.
+Additionally, one of the tragic consequences of high rates of Opioid abuse (including Heroin) in Johnson City, is the high rate of newborns suffering from the effects of Opioid withdrawal.
 Opioid abuse among pregnant women is higher in rural areas of Tennessee, Alabama, and Kentucky.
-In some East Tennessee counties, neonatal abstinence syndrome (NAS) rates are eight times higher than the national average.
-Persistent opioid use among women who become pregnant has resulted in over 1,800 babies in NAS in a Johnson City hospital.
-In 12 months in the same hospital, 351 infants were born with NAS.
-Opioid withdrawal symptoms (like tremors and seizures) for these infants can be so severe that they are given morphine to wean them off of drugs.
+In some East Tennessee counties, Neonatal Abstinence Syndrome (NAS) rates in infants are eight times higher than the national average.
+Persistent Opioid use among women who become pregnant has resulted in over 1,800 babies with NAS in a Johnson City hospital.
+In 12 months in the same hospital, 351 infants were born with the syndrome.
+Opioid withdrawal symptoms (like tremors and seizures) for these infants can be so severe that they are given Morphine to wean them off of drugs.

 Johnson City Addiction Statistics

 The rate of babies born dependent on narcotics is 36 per 1,000 in Northeast Tennessee.

 Drug-related crime in the area has increased by 200% in the last seven years, while non-drug-related crime has gone down.